ablexOnGithub/energyharvester/README.md

 * ISP socket for AVR programming

 ## Sensor connections
 In general all sensor sockets (Grove layout) have a switchable Vcc line.
-It is off by default and has to enabled by corresponding GPIO lines.
+It is off by default and has to be enabled by corresponding GPIO lines.

 ## I2C
 There are 2 hardware I2C ports in the 328PB.
 Arduino currently supports one out of the box (running as a 328P Arduino Pro Mini clone).
 The second I2C port is prepared for future use.